-Is it possible to retire early in Switzerland ?
+Is it possible to retire early in Switzerland?
 This is the question I was asking myself when I started this blog.
 I am going to try to find out the answer.
 But I strongly believe that it is possible.
 My goal is to become Financially Independent in Switzerland.

-I am Mr The Poor Swiss.
-I am a 30 years computer scientist, living in Switzerland.
+I am Mr. The Poor Swiss.
+I am a 31 years old computer scientist, living in Switzerland.
 I have just finished my doctorate in Computer Science.
-I’m learning about personal finance and investing and trying to improve my finance and especially my savings rate.
+I am learning about personal finance and investing and trying to improve my finance and especially my savings rate.

-I started The Poor Swiss in October 2017.
+I started The Poor Swiss blog in October 2017.
 The blog is still young and so is my journey to Financial Independence.
-In May 2018, I married my beautiful wife, Mrs The Poor Swiss.
+In May 2018, I married my beautiful wife, Mrs. The Poor Swiss.
 We are living together now in Switzerland.

 Journey to Financial Independence

 My goal is to become financially independent.
-I don’t have a set year in mind.
+I do not have a set year in mind.
 But I would like to be financially independent before the age of 50.
 Ideally, I would like to become financially independent before.
 I do not know yet if I will retire directly since I currently like my job a lot.
 But there are many reasons why being Financially Independent is highly desirable.

-I’m trying to communicate my experience on this site along the way to Financial Independence (FI).
-The idea is to motivate myself to get better at managing my expenses and income.
-If I can help some of you along the way, it would be great as well!
+I am trying to communicate my experience on this site along the way to Financial Independence (FI).
+The idea is to motivate me to get better at managing my expenses and income.
+And if I can help some of you along the way, it would be great as well!

-I’ll try to share my thoughts and information about personal finance, budget, Switzerland, and such… Hopefully, you can learn and improve your finances like I am doing.
+I will try to share my thoughts and information about personal finance, budget, Switzerland, and such… Hopefully, you can learn and improve your finances like I am doing.

 There are several things that may make this blog from all the other personal finance blogs.

-- Basic situation I’m not a millionaire who already retired and had a 300K yearly income.
-I’m not very successful in finance or investing for that matter.
+- A basic situation I am not a millionaire who already retired and had a 300K yearly income.
+I am not very successful in finance or investing for that matter.

-- Different perspective I’m among the few Swiss (and European) bloggers, so I may have a different perspective.
+- A different perspective I am among the few Swiss (and European) Personal Finance Bloggers.
+So I may have a different perspective than most.

 - Follow the full journey This blog is starting from the early beginning of my finance path.
 This blog started a few months after I finished my Ph.D. so just before the real work starts.

-- Transparency I’m going to share as most details as possible regarding my finance.
+- Transparency I am going to share as most details as possible regarding my finances.
 You should be able to see the full story here!
 If you feel something is missing, please let me know!

 Come on, everybody knows all people are rich in Switzerland…